Gagged (EP): Music and lyrics

-Violet referred to Gagged as industrial music and electronic dance music (EDM), and said that it was influenced by what she would normally listen to while drinking wine.
-She wanted her music to reflect her background in nightclubs, describing her goal for the EP as bring "a drag queen album to the next level".
-Calgary Heralds Eric Volmers and Tiffany Frandsen for Salt Lake City Weekly viewed Gagged as an example of dance-pop, and Frandsen called the EP "dance-pop electronic erotica".
-In Harper's Bazaar India, Jishnu Bandyopadhyay felt that Violet's music had a "dark, more industrial sound", which he considered a "sonic counterpoint to the dazzling persona she presents on stage".
-Violet identified "Bettie", which she called dark, sexy, and upbeat, as representative of the EP.
-Critics had varying opinions on the song's genre, associating it with EDM, electroclash, electronic music, and industrial music.
-The track's production included what Pitchforks Andy Emitt listed as "drum-machine pounding", a "grating, wobbly synth riff", race car sounds, and "digital androgyne cries of 'ohh!'".
+Critics had varying opinions of Gaggeds genre, referring to it as dance-pop, glam rock, and queer punk.
+Tiffany Frandsen for Salt Lake City Weekly referred to the EP as "dance-pop electronic erotica".
+Violet described Gagged as industrial music and electronic dance music (EDM), and said it was influenced by music she would listen to while drinking wine.
+She wanted her music to reflect her background in nightclubs, describing her goal for the EP as bringing "a drag queen album to the next level".
+In Harper's Bazaar India, Jishnu Bandyopadhyay said Violet's music has a "dark, more industrial sound" he considered a "sonic counterpoint to the dazzling persona she presents on stage".

+Violet said "Bettie", which she called dark, sexy, and upbeat, is representative of the EP.
+Critics have identified the song's genre as EDM, electroclash, electronic music, and industrial music.
+The track's production includes what Pitchforks Andy Emitt called "drum-machine pounding", a "grating, wobbly synth riff", race car sounds, and "digital androgyne cries of 'ohh!'".

-Gagged is about sex and confidence, as well as gender expression, identity, and norms.
+Gagged is about sex, confidence, gender expression, gender identity, and gender norms.
 Violet identified confidence as her primary message, especially when playing with gender.
-Gender norms are both referenced and subverted in "Bettie", and the Dallas Voices J. Denton Bricker noted that the lyrics address "fetish roles and presentation versus reality".
+Gender norms are both referenced and subverted in "Bettie"; Dallas Voices J. Denton Bricker noted the lyrics address "fetish roles and presentation versus reality".
 Billboard journalists noted BDSM influences throughout the EP.
-Oscar Raymundo said that by using Gagged as the title, Violet shows that she is a "fetish queen at heart".
-Metro Weeklys Connor J. Hogan felt that Violet is "reminding us who’s in charge" with the EP, which he felt was focused on bondage.
+Oscar Raymundo said by titling the EP Gagged, Violet shows she is a "fetish queen at heart".
+Metro Weeklys Connor J. Hogan said Violet is "reminding us who's in charge" with the EP, which he said focuses on bondage.